China says to scrap some import taxes from April

-Solar cell equipment, signaling systems for high-speed railways and manufacturing equipment for flat-panel display screens are among items on the list of tax exempt items, according to a statement on the ministry’s website.
+Solar cell equipment, signalling systems for high-speed railways and manufacturing equipment for flat-panel display screens are among items on the list of tax exempt items, according to a statement on the ministry’s website.

 The ministry said the move mainly covered equipment and raw materials that China does not have the capacity to produce.